-3. Participation in a Seattle University sponsored Summer Education Abroad Course or campus ministry tour to a developing country.
+Participate in a Seattle University sponsored summer Study Tour or campus ministry tour to a developing country.